Skip to Content

 Adjusting Measurements for Stretch Fabrics

-Working with a cotton jersey knit?
+Working with cotton jersey knit?
 Take off 1 inch.
+Super stretchy spandex demands a 2-inch reduction.

 Determining Ideal Headband Width